projectcalico/calico/docs/cni/kubernetes/KubernetesIntegration.md

 ```
 It's recommended that this is done as part of job that manages the `kubelet` process (see below)

 The Calico CNI plugins require a standard CNI config file.
+The `policy` section is only required when
+deploying the `calico/kube-policy-controller` for NetworkPolicy.

 ```
 mkdir -p /etc/cni/net.d